How to fix text tones not working on iPhone after iOS 18 update

 By Dave Johnson - Senior Staff Writer

-Some iPhone users are have reported a problem with text tones not working after iOS 17 update.
+Some iPhone users are have reported a problem with text tones not working after iOS 18 update.
 More specifically, iPhone users have reported problems with getting the notifications alert that let them know they have received a text message.
-This issue has shown up for some users after they updated to iOS 17.
+This issue has shown up for some users after they updated to the most recent version of iOS 18.
 It seems that for many users with this issue, text sound may or may not ring to indicate a new message.
 In this article, we will give some troubleshooting tips to try and resolve this issue.

 KEY TAKEAWAYS